davidvossel/phd/README.markdown

 phd defaults to using ssh unless the 'transport=qarsh' variable is set in the /etc/phd/cluster_definition.conf file.

+## phd_exec tool

+The phd_exec tool is used to execute cluster scenarios (deployments) on the cluster defined in the /etc/phd/cluster_definition.conf file.
+Run phd_exec -h for usage information.

 ## Example Apache Deployment
 Execute the example apache server on a three node cluster.
 This is a good scenario to start with to test phd is working correctly.